H12F:

 Martin P Hoerling, NOAA, Physical Sciences Laboratory, Boulder, CO, United States and Ben Livneh, University of Colorado Boulder, Department of Civil and Environmental Engineering, Boulder, CO, United States

-Michael J Hayes, University of Nebraska Lincoln, School of Natural Resources, Lincoln, NE, United States, Song Feng, University of Arkansas, Fayetteville, AR, United States and Miroslav Trnka, Global Change Research Institute CAS, Department of Climate change impacts on agroecosystems, Brno, Czech Republic
+Michael J Hayes, University of Nebraska Lincoln, School of Natural Resources, Lincoln, NE, United States, Song Feng, University of Arkansas, Fayetteville, AR, United States and Miroslav Trnka, Global Change Research Institute of the Czech Academy of Sciences, Brno, Czech Republic

-Hongxiang Yan, Portland State University, Civil and Environmental Engineering, Portland, OR, United States and Hamid Moradkhani, Portland State University, Portland, United States
+Hongxiang Yan, Portland State University, Civil and Environmental Engineering, Portland, OR, United States and Hamid Moradkhani, The University of Alabama, Center for Complex Hydrosystems Research, Tuscaloosa, United States

 Mohammad Badrul Masud1, Naveed Khaliq1,2, Howard S. Wheater3 and Elvis Zilefac4, (1)University of Saskatchewan, Saskatoon, SK, Canada, (2)National Research Council, Ocean, Coastal and River Engineering, Ottawa, ON, Canada, (3)Centre for Hydrology and Global Institute for Water Security, University of Saskatchewan, Saskatoon, SK, Canada, (4)University of Saskatchewan, Global Institute for Water Security, Saskatoon, SK, Canada